inloop/image-picker/README.md

 5. when rotating device, there is a little lag in video when changing orientation of outputs - it should be smooth though
 6. [fixed] when flipping from front camera to back camera, latest sample buffer image that is used does not have proper transform, you can see that it is rotated horizontally so it creates unpleasant effect durring unblur animation when flipping cameras
 7. [fixed] when user defines layout configuration without camera - image picker still initializes capture session wich asks for permissions, crashes if no privacy key in info.plist is set and this is all not necessary
+8. when `video` preset is used, blurring of camera cell is turned off because capture session does not support both video data output and movie file output at the same time possible solution: only use movie file output when recording is about to begin and remove it when it ended

 ## Technologies used